I COULD LIVE HERE: A Travel Memoir of Home and Belonging

 Though the story ventures from the warmth and vibrancy of a lakeside Mexican village to the comforts of hotel-living in Nicaragua and the high Andean mountains of Ecuador and Peru, the real journey is an internal one: one that inspires the realization that home is more than a physical place on a map.

 With an open heart and introspective spirit, in "I Could Live Here" I take readers along on a slow, deliberate discovery of the pleasures and perils of learning to live a different kind of life.
 One that's driven strongly by curiosity and the chance to confront real and complex emotions.

-Free to wander and explore, we trade routine and security for the simplicity of a nomadic existence and creative living.
+Free to wander and explore, we trade routine and security for the simplicity of a itinerant existence and creative living.
 Within the daily challenges of life in a foreign culture, we learn to relax and let go and to replace annoyance with respect, frustration with patience, judgment with acceptance and fear with trust.